 In my last post, I talked about the best ways to identify a great keynote speaker for your event.
-In this post, we’ll get into the speaker booking process, starting with the best way to set your speaker and event up for success.
+In this post, we’ll get into how to book a keynote speaker, starting with the best way to set your speaker and event up for success.

 Once you’ve identified the speaker you’d want to book, consider the task of making the offer as you would any additional marketing push.
 You would carefully craft wording for any other communication about your event, so consider this offer to be an extension of that approach.
 Helping the speaker understand the value that your event brings to its audience will be a great starting point.
 If this is an annual event, share highlights of past years’ successes to demonstrate the impact this event has on attendees and your organization.